shimchu/Ally4u/README.md

 5) Press F5 in VS Code to launch a new Extension Development Host window with your Ally4u extension loaded.
 6) Open your website's HTML script and open the copilot chat
-7) Tag ally4u using @ally4u and feel free to use the command altgen to check if your exisitng alternate text is good and/or generate alternate text
+7) Tag ally4u using @ally4u and feel free to use the command altgen to check if your exisitng alternate text is good and/or generate alternate text note : api key has been removed for privacy purposes
 ---

 ## **More features coming soon!**